coderaiser/putout/README.md

 ### Printer

-Now you have ability to define `printer` you want, it can be:
+You have also ability to define `printer` of your choose, it can be:

 - ✅[`putout`](https://github.com/putoutjs/putout) (*default*)
 - ✅[`babel`](https://babeljs.io/docs/babel-generator)
 - ✅[`recast`](https://github.com/putoutjs/recast)

-`@putout/printer` used by default, if you want set any other update `.putout.json` with:
+`@putout/printer` used by default, if you want to set any other update `.putout.json` with:

 ```json
 {